dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 ---
 layout: tutorial
 title: Data-driven widgets
-overview: In this tutorial, you will learn how to create reactive data-driven widgets in Dojo 2.
+overview: In this tutorial, you will learn how to create reactive, data-driven widgets in Dojo 2.
 ---

 {% section 'first' %}